-Satin Smoke is an independent small press and sole proprietorship, only publishing the works of author, Dianna Hardy.
+Satin Smoke Press is an independent small press and sole proprietorship, only publishing the works of author, Dianna Hardy.

 As an imprint, Satin Smoke Press is a venture focusing on both eBooks and paperbacks, including novelettes and novellas - book lengths which were very popular in the 60s and 70s.
 The art of writing short stories and novellas (as most of the Sherlock Holmes and James Bond books were) has been lost.
 We would love to be a part of its revival!